-It was suggested that recommendation letters come from established researchers.
+It was suggested that letters of recommendation come from established researchers.
 Is this limited to faculty members or would the inclusion of collaborators be acceptable as well?

-At least one recommendation needs to come from an advisor, but letters of reference from collaborators are allowed.
+At least one recommendation needs to come from an advisor/supervisor, but letters of recommendation from collaborators are allowed.
 We are looking for people who can speak to you, your work as a researcher, and your character.

-For the recommendation letters, is it a system where you list the people and your system will ask those people?
-Or do they have to send their recommendation letters to whomever is filling out the proposal?
+For the letters of recommendation, is it a system where you list the people and your system will ask those people?

 Who will review the proposals?